somlyaip/spending-analytics-swing/README.md

 I found this theory in the book Head First: Design Patterns and I have to try it.

-Application's goal is to show chart based on bank account transaction history grouped by vendor types (like Revolut).
+Application's goal is to show chart based bank account transaction history grouped by vendor types (like Revolut).